freedomofpress/securedrop/docs/ossec_alerts.md

 If you don't know what value to enter for one of these, please ask your organization's email administrator for the full configuration before proceeding.
 It is better to get these right the first time rather than changing them after SecureDrop is installed.
 If you're not sure of the correct `smtp_relay_port` number, you can use a simple mail client such as Thunderbird to test different settings or a port scanning tool such as nmap to see what's open.
 You could also use telnet to make sure you can connect to an SMTP server, which will always transmit a reply code of 220 meaning "Service ready" upon a successful connection.

+The `smtp_relay` mail server hostname is often, but not always, different from the `sasl_domain`, e.g. smtp.gmail.com and gmail.com.

-In some cases, authentication or transport encryption mechanisms will vary and you may require later edits to the Postfix configuration on the Monitor Server in order to get alerts to work.
+In some cases, authentication or transport encryption mechanisms will vary and you may require later edits to the Postfix configuration (mainly /etc/postfix/main.cf) on the Monitor Server in order to get alerts to work.
+You can consult [Postfix's official documentation](http://www.postfix.org/documentation.html) for help, although we've described some common scenarios in the [troubleshooting section](#Troubleshooting) of this document.

 If you have your GPG public key handy, copy it to install_files/ansible-base and then specify the filename in the `ossec_alert_gpg_public_key` line of prod-specific.yml.